Training and development (cardiology)

 This page provides useful information on the training and development for this specialty and also has tips for people at all stages of their training including medical school.

-You will need to complete a two-year general medical training after your two-year foundation programme.
-General medical training has a choice of two pathways:
+You will need to complete a two-year core medical training after the two-year foundation programme.
+Core training has a choice of two pathways

-- acute care common stem – ACCS (Acute Medicine), which is a three-year programme
+acute care common stem – ACCS (acute medicine), which is a four-year programme

 An MRCP (UK) or equivalent qualification is required for entry at ST3.
 Not all applicants who meet the required standard to continue will necessarily be offered a post due to the level of competition.
 View the competition ratios on the specialty training website.